LiYangNCPSB/CTPS/README.md

 target_cell_type = "Artery Cell"
 ```
 Then, run the code and wait for a few minutes.
 The results will be generated and saved to the `Selected_feature.csv` file.

+### 2.3 Run CTPS to create gate
+`3-CTPS_gate_create/CTPS_gate_create.R` is used to create the sorting gates.
+Users also need to specify the target cell type here.
+The gate will save in `gate_result.csv` file,